TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

 ### 2. Algorithm Design and Function

-The algorithms uses deep neural network, spcificly VGG-16 architacture to classify the presece of pnuemonia from xray images.
-The flow starts with image prepcossing where all images are normalized, then the image is fed to the neural network and the network outputs a probability of having pneumonia.
-If the output probabilty is higher than a predefined threshold, it is classified as positive.
+The algorithms uses a deep neural network, specifically VGG-16 architecture to classify the presence of pneumonia from x-ray images.
+The flow starts with image preprocessing where all images are normalized, then the image is fed to the neural network and the network outputs a probability of having pneumonia.
+If the output probability is higher than a predefined threshold, it is classified as positive.

 **DICOM Checking Steps:**
 It is guaranteed that DICOM only contains chest x-rays.

 **Preprocessing Steps:**
-ِImages are resized to 224x224, converted to RGB color channels and normalized to range of [0,1]
+ِImages are resized to 224x224, converted to RGB color channels and normalized to the range of [0,1]

 **CNN Architecture:**
-The base network is VGG-16 pretrained on ImageNet dataset, followed by:
+The base network is VGG-16 pre-trained on ImageNet dataset, followed by:
 * Batch Normalization
-* Conv2d layer with 1x1 kernal, 1024 filters, stride of 1 and relu activation fucntion.
+* Conv2d layer with 1x1 kernal, 1024 filters, stride of 1, and relu activation function.
 * Dropout of 0.5
 * Batch Normalization
-* Conv2d layer with 1x1 kernal, 256 filters, stride of 1 and relu activation fucntion.
+* Conv2d layer with 1x1 kernal, 256 filters, stride of 1, and relu activation function.
 * Dropout of 0.5
 * 7x7 AveragePooling2D layer
 * Batch Normalization
-* Conv2d layer with 1x1 kernal, 1 filter, stride of 1 and signmoid activation fucntion.
+* Conv2d layer with 1x1 kernal, 1 filter, stride of 1, and sigmoid activation function.
 * Reshape to [batch_size, 1]

 ### 3. Algorithm Training